 Established in 1973, the BPI was mandated to “discuss matters of common interest and represent the British record industry in negotiations with Government departments, relevant unions and other interested parties and to promote the welfare and interests of the British record industry.”
 Over thirty-five years later, we still put this mission statement at the heart of all our work.

-The BPI organises the annual BRIT Awards show, the Classic BRITs show and the annual Hyundai Mercury Prize.
+The BPI organises the annual BRIT Awards show and the annual Mercury Prize.
 The organising company BRIT Awards Limited, is a fully owned subsidiary of the BPI.
-Substantial proceeds from both shows go to the BRIT Trust, the charitable arm of the BPI that has donated almost £22m to charitable causes nationwide, since its foundation in 1989.
+Substantial proceeds from both shows go to the BRIT Trust, the charitable arm of the BPI that has donated almost £25m to charitable causes nationwide, since its foundation in 1989.